 The Nectar shared filesystem service provides a simple interface for provisioning and managing shared file systems that can be mounted on multiple Virtual Machines.
 Access to these systems can be via NFS, CIFS (SMB) or CEPHFS, depending on the site.

 See the Shared File System service support page for more information.

-Standard Nectar flavors provide up to 64GB RAM with the m1.xxlarge flavor.
-Some Nectar sites can provide Virtual Machine flavors that exceed this, generally by arrangement with the site.
+Standard Nectar flavors provide up to the Huge size, with 360GB RAM with the h3.xxlarge flavor.
+Some Nectar sites cannot provide Virtual Machine flavors that exceed this, contact the helpdesk for more information.

-University of Melbourne and TPAC can provide VMs with up to 256GB RAM.
+- University of Melbourne, TPAC and Auckland can provide VMs with up to 256GB RAM.